A short, dark blood sausage stuffed with pork, barley, and onion — the Silesian breakfast off the grill or in a pan.

-Krupniok (the Silesian spelling of kaszanka) is the regional blood sausage stuffed with barley groats rather than the buckwheat northerners prefer.
+Krupniok (the Silesian spelling of kaszanka) is the regional blood sausage stuffed traditionally with barley groats — though many recipes combine barley and buckwheat.
 Originally a thrift food from post-slaughter days, today it's a beloved breakfast staple sold grilled at outdoor markets across Silesia, especially during Christmas markets in Katowice and Wrocław.

 A Silesian blood sausage filled with barley, pork, and pig blood — sliced and pan-fried, the surface crisps while the interior stays moist.
 Eaten with sauerkraut and bread.